Fees and Costs

 Where there has been no accident causing serious injury to another person (those cases are felonies and are charged as Driving While Intoxicated Causing Serious Injury or Death) our fee begins at $5200.
 The retainer requires $2600 down ,with the second half due prior to the conclusion of the case, meaning the sentencing.

 High BAC case (Misdemeanor)

 High BAC charges can only occur is a person has no prior DUI convictions within 7 years and his or her BAC result was .17 or higher.
 Fees in High BAC cases, often written as "OWI with BAC of .17 or greater" begin at $5600.
 Sometimes, a person's BAC can be above .17 and he or she is not charged with the enhanced offense.
 This fee listed here only applies when the actual charge is High BAC

 Not involving a serious injury to another person, our fee is $6400.
 The retainer requires $3200 down with the second half due prior to the conclusion of the case (the sentencing).Third (3rd) Offense DUI case (Felony)

 A change in the drunk driving laws in 2007 allows prosecutors to charge a person with a third offense felony for any third offense within the driver's lifetime.

 That means if a person had a prior offense 27 years ago, and other 17 years ago, and now another, he or she can be charged with third (felony).

 Almost everything about a DUI case is different, as in a lot more serious, when it's charged as a felony.

-In all DUI cases, we stick to the fees listed above and put everything in writing.
+In all DUI cases, we stick as close as possible to the fees listed above, and put everything in writing.

-It's that simple - as it should be.
+It's that simple and that transparent - as it should be.